First Move Wins

 Max’s jaw was on the floor.
 “Shit man!
 Ghillies and matching boots?
 Say less, pack this one up.”

-“Y’know I keep wondering how you’re able to continuously spend so much.” Åke leaned against the counter after Ekster had swiped his credit card for everyone’s shopping.
-Max struggled to lift all four of his bags by himself.
+“Y’know I keep wondering how you’re able to continuously spend so much?” Åke asked, watching Max struggling to lift all four of his bags by himself, as Ekster swiped his credit card for everyone’s shopping.

 Åke stood up a little straighter.
+He knew a thing or two about that.
 “What’s your collateral?
 The HQ?”

-“No,” Ekster replied calmly, only to quickly end the conversation: “ask me again later,” when Robijn walked over to extensively shake hands again.
+“No,” Ekster replied calmly, only to quickly end the conversation.
+“Ask me again later,” he said when Robijn walked over to extensively shake hands again.

-Robijn's eyes twinkled mischievously behind his light lashes.
+Robijn's eyes twinkled mischievously behind his artificially prominent lashes.
 “From what I have seen today, sir, outside of your comfort zone is where you truly shine the brightest.”

 Åke listened to the story with his mouth half-open.
 They were walking a bit behind the others through the mall, on their way back to the car.
 “How did ya convince that banker?”

-“If the Marble Mary is any indication of how much money you make, your life insurance must be quite the checking account by now,” Åke said with a curiously raised eyebrow.
+“If the Marble Mary is any indication of how much money you make, your life insurance must be quite the checking account by now,” Åke said, trying to hide the envy in his voice.

 “By now, life insurance is not my only collateral,” Ekster grinned.
 “I try not to bet myself into too much risk, but I’ve got a couple of cross-collaterals going on, and just recently I managed to acquire a specifically valuable asset in a shadow bank.”
 His grin turned a touch evil as he side-eyed Åke.